MakeSchool-Tutorials/Sushi-Neko-SpriteKit-Swift4/P8-Bonus-Stage/content.md

 > Improve the main menu intro, one idea might be the mat could roll down the screen and display a **Sushi Neko** title using an *SKLabel*.
 > **Hint**: Take a look at *mat.png*

-#Random stack space

-Sometimes you will notice a space in the stack.
-Can you find out why this happens?

-> [challenge]
-> Solve the spacing issue.

 #Game over

 When the game ends there is no real fan fare, why not use some of the skills employed in the last chapter?